 About ISL’s Physical Therapy Program

-Our physical therapy program provides evaluations and services during home visits and within health care facilities and community clinics, assessing patient needs, providing relief from pain, and offering education and insight.
-Physical therapy volunteers are able to receive an invaluable opportunity to not only observe physical therapist in action, but to actively assist with important aspects of physical therapy treatment.
+Our physical therapy program provides evaluations and services during home visits and within health care facilities and community clinics.
+We do this by assessing patient needs, providing relief from pain, and offering education and awareness.
+This is a invaluable opportunity for physical therapy volunteers to not only observe the physical therapist in action, but to actively assist with important aspects of physical therapy evaluation and treatment.

 Who Is Right For Our Physical Therapy Program?

-ISL’s physical therapy program is ideal for physical therapists, physical therapy students at all education levels, as well as for students or professionals in similar fields, such as sports medicine and massage therapy.
+ISL’s physical therapy program is ideal for physical therapists and physical therapy students at all education levels, as well as for students or professionals in similar fields, such as sports medicine and massage therapy.

 Note: Costa Rica physical therapy volunteers must have completed a basic course in anatomy and physiology.
 The Dominican Republic is only available to licensed physical therapists and DPT students accompanied by faculty.